smeea/vdb/README.md

     uv run change_playtest_admin.py $ACCOUNT_NAME
 ```

-## SUPPORT / HELP
-If you need support/help don't hesitate to fill Issue or send me an email to smeea@riseup.net.

 ## CONTRIBUTION
 Contributions in both frontend and backend parts are welcome, but please create an issue first to discuss if the feature/fix (and its particular implementation) are confirmed before spending any resources.